- Experience. Every year, Mayo Clinic specialists treat more than 170 people with this rare condition.

-Genetic testing and counseling.
-Mayo Clinic performs genetic testing for hemophilia and other bleeding disorders.
-These tests are particularly useful for expectant parents and obstetricians and for genetic counseling.
+- Genetic testing and counseling.
+Mayo Clinic performs genetic testing and counseling for hemophilia and other bleeding disorders.

 Mayo Clinic: Answers you can trust

 At Mayo Clinic, we assemble a team of specialists who take the time to listen and thoroughly understand your health issues and concerns.
 We tailor the care you receive to your personal health care needs.
 You can trust our specialists to collaborate and offer you the best possible outcomes, safety and service.

 Mayo Clinic is a not-for-profit medical institution that reinvests all earnings into improving medical practice, research and education.
 We're constantly involved in innovation and medical research, finding solutions to improve your care and quality of life.
 Your doctor or someone on your medical team is likely involved in research related to your condition.

 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care — and trusted answers — like they've never experienced.

 Why Choose Mayo Clinic